 We believe that building strong, well-recognized branded experiences is critical to our success, especially in the brand-conscious Asian market.
-We intend to develop our brands by building and maintaining high quality properties that differentiate from others throughout Asia and by providing a set of experiences tailored to meet the cultural preferences and expectations of Asian cultural preferences and expectations are the cultural preferences and expectations of Asian cultural preferences.
+We intend to develop our brands by building and maintaining high quality properties that differentiate from others throughout Asia and by providing a set of experiences tailored to meet the cultural preferences and expectations of Asian customers.